MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-remote-gateway-with-alliance-connect-virtual-gateway-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/swift-alliance-vSRX-GA-allModules.vsdx) that contains this architecture diagram.
 See the **ARG (All-GoldSilverBronze)** tab.*

-The Alliance Remote Gateway(ARG) Secure Zone subscription contains resources managed by the customer.
-Once the service is implemented, the Alliance Access or Alliance Entry systems at the customer premises connect to the Alliance Remote Gateway (ARG) server deployed at the Swift operating center (OPC) .
+The Alliance Remote Gateway (ARG) subscription contains resources managed by the customer.
+Once the service is implemented, the Alliance Access or Alliance Entry systems on

+premises connect to the Alliance Remote Gateway (ARG) server deployed at the Swift operating center (OPC) .
 The customer retains full control of the Alliance Access or Alliance Entry configuration and features, including message entry and display, routing, operator definitions, scheduling, manual or automated printing.

 The resources for Alliance Remote Gateway (ARG) can be deployed with an Azure Resource Manager template to create the core infrastructure as described in this architecture.
 An Alliance Remote Access deployment in Azure should adhere to SWIFT's Customer Security Program (CSP) Control Framework (CSCF).
 We recommend that customers use the SWIFT CSP-CSCF Azure policies in this subscription.

-The Alliance Connect Virtual subscription contains the components required to enable the connectivity to the Alliance Remote Gateway (ARG) server through MV-SIPN.
-The deployment of the respective vSRX components depicted in the above architecture diagram enables high availability by deploying the redundant resources in two different Azure Availability Zones.
+The Alliance Connect Virtual subscription contains the components required to enable the connectivity to the Alliance Remote Gateway (ARG) server through Multi-Vendor Secure IP Network (MV-SIPN).
+The deployment of the respective Juniper Virtual Firewall (vSRX) components depicted in the above architecture diagram enables high availability by deploying the redundant resources in two different Azure Availability Zones.
 Additionally, the HA- VM 1 & HA-VM 2 monitor and maintain the route tables to provide higher resiliency and improves the availability of the overall solution.

 The connection between the Alliance Remote Gateway (ARG) server and these customer specific networking components can be maintained over the dedicated ExpressRoute or over the Internet.
 SWIFT offers three different connectivity options i.e. Bronze, Silver and Gold.
 The customers can choose the option most suited to tier message traffic volumes and required level of resilience.
 More details about these connectivity options can be found here [Alliance Connect: Bronze, Silver, and Gold packages](https://www.swift.com/our-solutions/interfaces-and-integration/alliance-connect/alliance-connect-bronze-silver-and-gold-packages).

 For more information about resiliency, see [Single-region multi-active resiliency](#single-region-multi-active-resiliency) and [Multi-region multi-active resiliency](#multi-region-multi-active-resiliency) later in this article.

-Once the SWIFT Alliance Remote Gateway(ARG) infrastructure in Azure is deployed, the customer follows SWIFT's instructions for installing the Alliance Alliance Remote Gateway(ARG) software.
+Once the SWIFT Alliance Remote Gateway(ARG) infrastructure in Azure is deployed, the customer follows SWIFT's instructions for installing the Alliance Remote Gateway(ARG) software.

 ### Workflow